 The romantic ideal of ancient Greece as a centre for youth and energy, toleration and intellectual freedom where beauty and nature come together as a perfect entity comes down strongly to us from the classical period, five centuries before the Christ event.
-Consequently ever since it has been an ideological construct of those who could afford to escape the profanities and pressures of city life.
+Ever since, it has been an ideological construct of those who could afford to escape the profanities and pressures of city life.

 Men and women were induced to regard themselves and their own lives in relation to the world in which they lived, rather than the prior world of theologians.

 This new thinking, especially in Italy, promoted the idea that if a ‘man’ regained faith in himself, he would recognise the true value of history.
 By increasing the prestige of his ancestry his will would survive through his sons and in all likelihood, the sons of his sons.

 This meant he would in turn honour men of the past, and importantly, learn to honour himself, with reputation, fame and secular glory as his ideal goal.
 It’s perhaps the most powerful single intellectual idea behind embracing a world today whose economies are based on productivity and profit.

 Italian painter Sandro Botticelli (1445-1510) featured a very radiant Flora, the Godess of flowers and spring in his famous painting the Primavera.

 The beautiful textile of her gown is appropriately strewn with wonderful varieties of wild flowers such as those grown in the hills of Arcadia.